Viewer Rating

 The movie 'A Dog's Purpose' features a generally traditional cast with some visible diversity in supporting roles, but without explicit DEI-driven recasting.
 Its narrative focuses on universal themes of love and purpose, portraying traditional identities positively without any explicit critique or central DEI themes.

-The film's central premise of a soul reincarnating through multiple lives to find its purpose aligns with core Buddhist concepts of rebirth and the journey towards understanding.
-The narrative portrays this cycle positively, as a means for growth and fulfilling one's destiny.
+The film's central premise of a soul reincarnating through multiple lives to fulfill a purpose directly affirms the core Buddhist concept of rebirth and the journey towards understanding.
+The narrative presents this cycle as purposeful and ultimately positive.

 The film 'A Dog's Purpose' does not feature any identifiable LGBTQ+ characters or themes.
 The narrative centers on a dog's journey through multiple lives and its bonds with human families, all of which are portrayed as heterosexual.
 Therefore, there is no LGBTQ+ portrayal to evaluate.